 How to Apply Test-Optional

 If you choose to apply test-optional, you will be required to complete four short-answer supplemental questions.
+These are designed to allow the admission committee to get to know you better.
 International students, in addition to the supplemental questions, will be required to interview with an admission counselor.

 Regardless of test score submission, all students will be considered for merit scholarships up to $25,000, renewable annually.
 Students may also qualify for our Public Price Promise and Visual and Performing Arts Scholarships.
 View Scholarships

 Students are still welcomed to submit standardized testing if they believe it is an indication of their academic ability, we will require them to be submitted directly from ACT or College Board by the application deadline.

 - Cal Lutheran SAT code: 4088

 Please note that your application will be considered complete once you have submitted all required materials and may be reviewed by our Admissions Committee even if your ACT/SAT scores have not been received.